 The mandatory process, created by statute, by which a governmental agency or an autonomous body grants time-limited permission to an individual to engage in a given occupation after verifying that the individual has met predetermined and standardized criteria; licensure offers title protection for those who meet the criteria.

+Measurement Principles—

+Rules, standards, and practices pertaining to assessing knowledge, skill, competencies, and/or other constructs in a manner that supports the inferences to be made.
+Generally accepted measurement principles are defined by professional literature and standards (e.g., Standards for Educational and Psychological Testing).

 Microcredential—

 n: The formal recognition awarded to an individual who has demonstrated attainment of a narrow (or specific or limited) scope of knowledge, skills, or abilities.
 The scope of the microcredential can be as granular as a single skill or competency.